ograva/metric-matrix/README.md

 - Form-based node creation (factor or formula types)
 - Select existing nodes as children when building formulas
 - Quick-edit panel for updating factor values
+- **Inline editing**: Click any node name in the tree to edit its properties directly
 - Multiple root trees displayed simultaneously
+- Flexible unit field for any measurement type (currency, weight, etc.)

 ### 💾 Export/Import
 - Export entire tree structure to JSON file